-Kobe and Dirk aren’t just two NBA Hall of Famers, NBA Champions and MVPs.
-They share a special bond – they are NBA lifers.
+The late great Kobe Bryant and Dirk Nowitzki aren’t just two NBA Hall of Famers, NBA Champions, and MVPs.
+They shared a special bond – they are NBA lifers.
 A dying breed of NBA players, the two always had an exceptional level of appreciation for that, caring about spending their entire career on the same team.
-Both had times when they considered leaving in chase of a title, but in the end, stayed.
+Both had times when they considered leaving in chase of a championship, but they stayed in the end with the franchise that drafted them.

-Most NBA great eras can be described through rivalries.
+The majority of NBA eras can be described through rivalries.
 The 2000s in the West had a triangle of the Lakers – Spurs – Mavs as the most consistent franchises in the ’00s.
-Other teams had a 2 or 3-year run, but these franchises were near the top for the entire decade.
+Other teams had a two or 3-year run, but these franchises were near the top for over a decade.
 When you see someone so many times in the playoffs and know you have to go through them to reach the top, they become your obsession.

 Similar to what Magic and Bird had – checking each other’s box score every night, putting in extra work knowing the other guy is probably in the gym right now.
 Having a rival like that makes you better.
 In the end, the same thing happens every time – you start to appreciate that guy more than other players.
 A unique level of respect is achieved.